pynvme/pynvme/doc/install.rst

 #.
 Python3: Python2 is not supported.
 #. sudo privilege is required.
 #.
 NVMe: NVMe SSD is the devices to be tested.
 Backup your data!
 #.
-RAID mode (Intel® RST): should be disabled in BIOS.
+RAID mode (Intel® RST): shall be disabled in BIOS.
 #.
-Secure boot: should be disabled in BIOS.
+Secure boot: shall be disabled in BIOS.
 #.
 IOMMU: (a.k.a.
-VT for Direct I/O) should be disabled in BIOS.
+VT for Direct I/O) shall be disabled in BIOS.
 #.
-VMD: should be disabled in BIOS.
+VMD: shall be disabled in BIOS.
 #.
 NUMA: recommend to be disabled in BIOS.
 #.
 SATA: recommend to install OS and pynvme in a SATA drive.